google/santa/docs/concepts/ipc.md

 ![Santa IPC](santa_ipc.png)

-## SNTXPCConnection and two way communication
+## SNTXPCConnection and two-way communication

 `SNTXPCConnection` enforces a server / client model for XPC connections.
 This allows for strong signature validation and forced connection establishment.
 The